 The project proposes 15 separate parcels to be created from the two existing parcels.
-Lots 1 - 13 would be occupied by the townhomes, Lot 14 would be the mixed-use commercial residential building, and Lot 15 would be the common parcel to provide access throughout the site.
+Lots 1-13 acres to be occupied by the townhomes, Lot 14 is to be the mixed-use commercial residential building, and Lot 15 is the common parcel to provide access throughout the site.
 A condition of approval has been added to the Tentative Map to require reciprocal access throughout the site and a formation of a property owner's association.